Lastaapps/advent-of-code/README.md

 build setup from all the languages used.
 All the code is located in `src/main/kotlin/y20XX/dayYY.idk`.

+## Notice
+No AI tools were used during the apps development!

 ## Index
 ### 2023
 First (TODO 6+) days were chosen bye the wheel of fortune.